hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

 You can modify datasource parameters for prometheus.

-You can click on "Save & Test", to check whether this grafana is able to connect to Prometheus (a datasource).
+You can click on `Save & Test`, to check whether this grafana is able to connect to Prometheus (a datasource).

 <img src="images/05-Custom-Grafana-5-datasource-test.png" width="656" title="Issue" bordercolor=green>